sedgewickmm18/CognitiveIoT/LocalMosquitto.md

 ![Metric #1](metrics-source.jpeg)
 ![Metric #2](metrics-source-2.jpeg)

-NFS and mosquitto are responsible for the staircase like appearance.
+Checkpointing on (slow) NFS is responsible to some degree for the staircase appearance, but it turns out the MQTT protocol for QoS 2 takes more blame (checkpointed MQTT messages are acknowledged one by one).
+Nevertheless, in the meantime we raised the throughput to ~1000 events per second.

 <br><br>
 While the results in general look satisfying, a container deployment is not suitable for large customers or a multitenant deployment, i.e. multiple customers sharing a single Flink installation - maybe with separate taskmanagers.